GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/power options/!!General Vision for Power.md

 Another point to look at when considering the strength of a power source, are byproducts and other synergies.
 The production of a fuel can yield valuable byproducts that are useful for the rest of the base or the fuel might be useful for more than just power.
 Other synergies to consider could be the ease to upgrade the setup to future tiers or from past tiers, or how well the power source works with very uneven energy demand (pre UHV capacitor or even pre LSC).

+## Beyond power metrics: Renewability

+Many players are very keen to have their power setup fully renewable even if non-renewable parts in other setups are relatively easy to obtain.
+This makes them set-and-forget and typically easier to scale.
+For power balancing it therefore makes sense that a setup that is not renewable (or not easily renewable) makes more power than a similar one that is fully renewable, everything else being equal.

 </div>